 There are a number of RATs available, however, even legitimate ones can be used for malicious purposes.
 Some examples of other, similar tools are Bandook, CrossRAT, and Atilla Stealer.
 Typically, cyber criminals distribute RATs (trick people into installing them) to steal personal, sensitive data/information.
 If there is any reason to believe that your computer is infected with software of this kind, uninstall it immediately.

 How to avoid installation of malware?

 Do not open attachments or web links that are present in emails received from unknown, suspicious addresses.
 Note, these emails are usually presented as official, important, and so on, but they should not be trusted.
 Update installed software properly using implemented functions or tools that are provided by official developers, and not other, third party tools.
 Do not download software or files from untrustworthy, unofficial websites, using third party downloaders, or other dubious sources.
 The only safe channels are official websites.
 Installed, paid software should be activated properly.
 Third party activation/cracking tools are illegal and often download and install malware.
 All computers are safer when reputable anti-virus or anti-spyware software is installed.
 Keep these programs enabled at all times and scan systems for viruses regularly.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Screenshot of a website that is used to promote Warzone: